SinAustin/Liver-Patient-Classification/README.md

     Albumin and Globulin Ratio
     Dataset: field used to split the data into two sets (patient with liver disease, or no disease)
 # Results And Insights:
 ## Using the intake of harmful foods, gases, and alcohol to predict liver disease in indian patients.
-Our SVM ended with a DIAGNOSIS ACCURACY OF
+Our Support Vector Classifier ended with a DIAGNOSIS ACCURACY OF
-## 93% correct classification FOR FEMALES
+## 93% correct diagnosis FOR FEMALES
 AND
-## 94% correct classification FOR MALES.
+## 94% correct diagnosis FOR MALES.

 ### Though accuracy of the SVC is very close between the male and female patients, the male patients have a few correlations that were not as strong in females.